Skip to main content

 Liquidity Risk Management

-The liquidity risk may not be among the areas of community banks’ immediate concern given the abundance of liquidity in the banking industry today.
+Community banks may not view liquidity risk as an immediate concern given the abundance of liquidity in the banking industry today.
 However, the history shows that liquidity reserves can change quickly and the changes may occur outside of management’s control.
 A bank’s liquidity position may be adequate under certain operating environments, yet be insufficient under adverse environments.
 Adequate liquidity governance is considered as important as the bank’s liquidity position.
 While the sophistication of the liquidity measurement tools varies with the bank’s complexity and risk profiles, all institutions are expected to have a formal liquidity policy and contingency funding plan that are supported by liquidity cash flow forecast, projected liquidity position analysis, stress testing, and dynamic liquidity metrics customized to match the bank’s balance sheets.

 Some of the common liquidity risk management pitfalls found during annual independent reviews include: